cit5940-25sp/cit-5940-final-project-group-10/README.md

 # Repo Layout

-Below is a high level summary of what each class or file is for, feel free to jump into the code and comments to get a sense of each class's functionality.
+Below is a high level summary of how we organized our project code

 We used Claude and ChatGPT to help write the deep learning code.